TariniSharma/LanguageModels/README.md

 The notebook takes about 25 minutes to run on a GPU P100 processor.

 ## Technical Details
-As in the transformers paper by Vishwani et all, the decoder is composed of N=6 layers, each having 2 sublayers - Multi Headed Masked Self Attention & Position Wise FeedForward Network.
+As in the transformers paper by Vishwani et all, the decoder is composed of N=6 layers, each having 2 sublayers - Multi Headed Masked Self Attention & Position Wise FeedForward Network. </br>
+Cross entropy loss is utilized along with Adam optimizer with learning rate of 3e-4 </br>
+Input and positional embeddings are learned through an nn.Embedding layer. </br>

+## Error Analysis of Regularization Methods
-Cross entropy loss is utilized along with Adam optimizer with learning rate of 3e-4 For regularization, each sublayer is encapsulated in a residual block with Layer Normalization and we employ dropout with dropout ratio as 0.2.
-Early stopping and label smoothing was also added.
+For regularization, each sublayer is encapsulated in a residual block with Layer Normalization and we employ dropout.
+Early stopping and label smoothing was also added. </br>
-Input and positional embeddings are learned through an nn.Embedding layer.

 | Regularization | Training Loss | Validation Loss | Variance | %Bias Increment | %Variance Drop
 | --- | --- | --- | --- | --- | --- |